martina-nu/NaiveBayesProject/README.md

-# Naive sentiment analysis
+# Machine Learning-Based Sentiment Analysis of Google Play Store Reviews Using a Naive Bayes Classifier

 ## Objective:
-This is a simple project that uses the Naive Bayes Classifier and Scikit-learn to create a Google Play Store review classifier (Sentiment Analysis) in Python.
+This is a simple project that uses the Naive Bayes Classifier and Scikit-learn to create a Google Play Store review classifier with Python.
 The objective is to categorize user reviews as good or bad.

 In this dataset, we will use the 23 most popular mobile apps.